swatantrasinha/docker/README.md

 Here we can see after exec command we are still in container and we can do ls to see  <br />
 <img width="593" alt="image" src="https://github.com/user-attachments/assets/0a0b3de5-3691-4564-9f99-0b26be33a924"> <br />

+Note: Press Control + D to get out of container <br />